Psychedelics in Monotheistic Traditions: Sacramental Practice and Legal Recognition | Harvard Law School

 More Info / Registration

-Chaired by Professors Noah Feldman and Jay Michaelson, Psychedelics in Monotheistic Traditions: Sacramental Practice and Legal Recognition is an interdisciplinary symposium bringing together scholars of religion, legal experts, and contemporary psychedelic religious leaders to explore the legal recognition of religious psychedelic use in Jewish and Christian communities.
-Sessions will draw on methodologies of religious studies, law, and the humanities, and will cover topics including:
+Chaired by Professors Noah Feldman and Jay Michaelson, Psychedelics in Monotheistic Traditions: Sacramental Practice and Legal Recognition is a first-of-its kind interdisciplinary symposium bringing together scholars of religion, legal experts, and contemporary psychedelic religious leaders to explore the legal recognition of religious psychedelic use in Jewish and Christian communities.

 o Biblical, theological, philosophical, and mystical bases for the present-day religious use of psychedelics.